-The training will be identified during the development or review of IHPs.
-Staff who provide support to pupils with medical conditions will be included in meetings where this is discussed.
+The training will be identified during the development or review of medical care plans.
+Staff who provide support to pupils with medical conditions will be included, where possible, in meetings where this is discussed.

 The relevant healthcare professionals will lead on identifying the type and level of training required and will agree this with the Headteacher.
 Training will be kept up to date.